 For local multicast services, the AF provides MBS service area information to the UE and the 5GC as specified in clause 7.1.1.1 with the following differences and clarifications:

-- In step 6 and step 18 for a Service Announcement, the AF provides MBS service area information to the UE.
-The local MBS service indication may be included to indicate that this multicast service is local service.
+- For the Service Announcement, the AF provides MBS service area information to the UE.

 - In step 7, the MBS service area information for a multicast session is provided by the AF.